Battin High School: History

 By 1972, the school was the only public high school in New Jersey operated exclusively for women, despite coeducational programs at both Princeton University and Vassar College.
 By that time, a policy under which pregnant students had been required to withdraw from school had been eliminated and students were allowed to return to school after giving birth and attending a special off-site program during their pregnancy.
 Though 40% of graduating students went on to college and district officials insisted that the curriculum was standard across the district's separate high schools, a student criticized the difference in expectations of male and female students, noting that "Boys are expected to be engineers and attorneys.
 Girls are supposed to be secretaries and mothers."

 The school closed at the end of the 1976–77 school year, after the Elizabeth High School complex was completed and all of the district's students, male and female, were accommodated at the new four-building facility, ending the city's status as "the only community in the state with separate public high schools for boys and girls".
 The $29.3 million project included renovations to Thomas Jefferson High School, which was integrated into the new complex.
 The Battin High School building, together with the four existing junior high schools, was repurposed as a middle school for grades six through eight.

+Joseph Battin School, which had been located at the site, will be demolished by July 2025 at a cost of $5.9 million as part of a project of the New Jersey Schools Development Authority with the site used for a new PreK–8 school that would accommodate 1,000 students in a 142000 sqft building that would be constructed for $96 million.